kamalrawat77/agentic-iam-lab/learning-log.md

 Insight:
 A production AI agent separates planning from execution.
 The planner decides what to do, while the executor performs the work.

+## Nugget 044

+Learned:
+- Executor Pattern
+- Plan execution
+- Evidence collection
+- Execution logging
+- Performance measurement

+Upgrades:
+-Created folder structure
+-Key management and LLM calls modularized
+-Git integration

+Insight:
+The executor should not contain business logic.
+It should only execute the plan produced by the planner and collect evidence.